differentialprivacy/differentialprivacy/_posts/2021-07-12-exponential-mechanism-bounded-range.md

 ---
 layout: post
-title: "The Exponential Mechanism & Bounded Range"
+title: "A Better Privacy Analysis of the Exponential Mechanism"
 comments: true
 authors:
   - ryanrogers